 Groundfish observers record octopus in commercial catches as either "octopus unidentified" or "pelagic octopus unidentified".
 Observer records do, however, provide a substantial record of catch of the octopus species complex.
-Figure 1 shows the spatial distribution of observed octopus catch in the GOA (aggregated over 400 km blocks) for the years 1988-2005.
+Figure 1 shows the spatial distribution of observed octopus catch in the GOA (aggregated over 400 km2 blocks) for the years 1988-2005.
 The majority of GOA octopus caught by pot gear came from depths of 70-110 meters; catches from longline vessels tended to be in deeper waters (360-730 meters).
 Unlike the BSAI, the depth range of octopus catches in the GOA is similar between industry and survey data.
 The size distribution of octopus caught by different gears is variable (Figure 3); commercial cod pot gear clearly selects for larger individuals.
 Over 88% of octopus with individual weights from observed pot hauls weighed more than 5 kg.
 Based on size alone, these larger individuals are probably E. dofleini.
 Commercial trawls and longlines show size distributions more similar to that of the survey, with a wide range of sizes and a large fraction of octopus weighing less than 2 kg.
 These smaller octopuses may be juvenile E. dofleini or may be any of several species, especially B. leioderma or Octopus sp.
-A.
+A. It is apparent that temporal and spatial catch patterns in the pot fishery are primarily determined by seasonal timing and locations of pot fishing for Pacific cod.
+Pot fishing in the GOA occurs primarily to the north and east of Kodiak (Chiniak Bay), in Kuprianof Strait, along the west side of Kodiak Island (statistical area 630), and in the western GOA between the Shumagin Islands and Sanak Island (area 610).
+Octopus catch occurs primarily in January-February and in September.
+The size selectivity of different gear types in observer data is shown in Figure 3.